Transurethral resection of the prostate (TURP)

 Ejaculating into the bladder

-This is called retrograde ejaculation.
-It is caused by damage to the nerves or muscles surrounding the neck of your bladder (where the urethra joins to the bladder).
-When you ejaculate, semen goes backwards into the bladder instead of through the urethra in the normal way.
-Your urine may look cloudy because there is semen in the bladder.
-But this is harmless.
+Ejaculating into the bladder is called retrograde ejaculation.
+It is caused by damage to the nerves or muscles that surround the bladder neck.
+This is where the urethra joins the bladder.
+During retrograde ejaculation, semen goes backwards into the bladder instead of through the urethra in the normal way.
+After retrograde ejaculation, your urine may look cloudy.
+This is because there is semen in the bladder.
+It is harmless.

 Erection problems

 You may have problems getting an erection after the TURP.
 This is called erectile dysfunction (ED).
-It might depend on whether you had problems getting an erection before the operation.
+It might depend on whether you had problems getting an erection before surgery.
 Your surgeon can tell you more about your risk of erection problems.
+Your surgeon or specialist nurse can also give you information and support.

 Difficulties passing urine